Pumpkin Cheesecake Pie

 - Pumpkin Pie Spice – this is usually a combination of cinnamon, nutmeg, ginger, cloves, and allspice.

-- Sugar – this recipe uses both granulated sugar and brown sugar.
+- Sugar – regular granulated sugar.

 - Eggs – whole large sized eggs.